Collinformatics/MOCHA/README.md

 This bioinformatic analysis will analyze enzyme profiling data, and evaluate the specificity of an enzyme.

-This tool is only compatable with enzymes that interact with protein sequences.

 # Install Modules:

     pip install Flask